Béla Kéler: Career

+1845–1860

 Violinist at the Theater an der Wien (1845–1854)

-After less than a year of engagement in Prešov, Kéler moved to Vienna where the owner-director of the Theater an der Wien Franz Pokorny (1797–1850) engaged him from August 28, 1845, in the position of a violinist in his orchestra.
+After less than a year of engagement in Prešov, Kéler moved to Vienna where the owner-director of the Theater an der Wien, Franz Pokorny (1797–1850), engaged him from August 28, 1845, in the position of a violinist in his orchestra.
 The still existing theatre got its name from the river Wien which runs underground beside the building.
 Besides performing as an orchestral violinist, Kéler studied for two years harmony and composition with the Theater an der Wien violoncellist Carl Schlesinger and in 1851–1853, harmony and counterpoint with the pedagogue at the Vienna Conservatory Simon Sechter (1788–1867), among whose students were the composers Franz Schubert and Anton Bruckner.
 Kéler's nine-year long engagement with the Theater an der Wien orchestra officially ended on May 7, 1854.
 During this period, his first ten opus numbers were published.
-The first of these is the composition Three Hungarian, op.
-1 published by the Vienna publisher Tobias Haslinger in 1846.
-The pivotal composition for Kéler's further career, especially conducting, became the waltz The Stars of Hope, op.
-17. Johann Benedict Sommer asked Kéler to send him this waltz for an orchestral performance at Sommer's Salons in Berlin, which he owned.
+The first of these is the composition "Three Hungarian", Op.
+1, published by the Vienna publisher Tobias Haslinger in 1846.
+The pivotal composition for Kéler's further career, especially conducting, became the waltz "The Stars of Hope", Op.
+17. Johann Benedict Sommer asked Kéler to send him this waltz for an orchestral performance at Sommer's salons in Berlin.
 Kéler sent him the waltz in July 1853.

-Conductor of Sommer’s Orchestra in Berlin (1854–1855)
+Conductor of Sommer's Orchestra in Berlin (1854–1855)

-A year later, due to the success of his waltz The Stars of Hope, op.
-17 with the Berlin public, Kéler was engaged by Johann Benedict Sommer for the chief conductor's position in his 36-piece orchestra.
+A year later, due to the success of his waltz "The Stars of Hope", Op.
+17, with the Berlin public, Kéler was engaged by Johann Benedict Sommer for the chief conductor's position in his 36-piece orchestra.
 Concerts took place almost daily in Sommer's salons which occupied today's railway station on Potsdam Square.
 Kéler's five-month contract covered the period of May 1 to October 1, 1854.
 Kéler's Sommer engagement lasted significantly longer than the originally planned five months, actually until the autumn of 1855.
 Kéler led the Sommer orchestra not only in Berlin, but also in Hamburg, Dresden, Wrocław, Cologne and other concert venues.
 As part of the eleventh concert of Sommer's orchestra in Hamburg, Kéler introduced the premiere of his extensive vocal-instrumental composition The Carpathians for tenor, male chorus, orchestra, and recital on October 5, 1854.
 In the autumn of 1855, Kéler parted with the Berlin orchestra and returned to Vienna.